kovibalu/saw_release/ANNO_FORMAT.md

       # Name used to give attribution to the photographer
       # This is empty for images in the NYUv2 dataset
       "attribution_name": "David Shankbone",

+      # This is true if the photo is part of the NYUv2 dataset
+      "in_nyu_dataset": true,

+	  # Index of the image in the NYUv2 dataset.
+We use this to establish
+	  # correspondence between our OpenSurfaces ID and the normal and depth maps
+	  # for the NYUv2 images.
+	  # It is null for images that are not in the NYUv2 dataset.
+      "nyu_idx": 417,

       # URL used to give attribution to the photographer (e.g. flickr URL)
       # This is empty for images in the NYUv2 dataset